cdli-gh/annodoc/index.md

 ## Status of this document

 Draft for annotation guidelines for syntax, under development.
 Currently documents the design decisions taken in the development of syntax pre-annotation tools.
-The goal is, however, to provide a full-fledged annotation scheme for Sumerian, a small gold corpus and its export to UD v.2
+The goal is, however, to provide a full-fledged annotation scheme for Sumerian, a small gold corpus and its export to UD v.2.

+At the moment, this document summarizes
+- decisions previously taken in morphological annotation and annotation experiments
+- design decisions of automated pre-annotation and projection tools (morphology-based pre-annotation, transaction parser, annotation projection)
+- examples from the literature to extend or revise both aforementioned

+Note that it requires substantial internal consolidation before it can be used for actual annotation.

 Known issues/todos:
 - inconsistent transcription principles (reflecting different sources for the examples), to be normalized according to CDLI conventions